How can I check in when traveling with Southwest Airlines?

 - Mobile Check-in, with the smartphone app or on mobile.southwest.com, from your mobile device.

 - Airport Check-in, in one of the following locations: ticket counter, self-service kiosks, Skycap podium, or departure gate.

-Depending on the option you choose, you can check-in anytime starting 24 hours (online or mobile check-in) and up to 10-20 minutes (at the boarding gate podium) prior to scheduled departure of your flight.
-Southwest Airlines reserves the right to restrict Boarding Pass distribution to the departure gate podium.
+Depending on the option you choose, you can check in anytime starting 24 hours (Online or Mobile check-in) and up to 10-20 minutes (at the boarding gate podium) prior to the scheduled departure of your flight.
+Southwest Airlines reserves the right to restrict Boarding Pass distribution at the departure gate podium.